deepraining/lila/docs/config.md

 ## env

-* `desc`: environment index, used to get current `build option`, `network option` ..., can and always be specified from command line.
+* `desc`: current environment index, used to get current `build option`, `network option` ..., can and always be specified from command line.
 * `default`: `0`

 ## minJs